-The sale, offer to sell, purchase, use, transfer, possession and/or manufacture of illegal drugs, including marijuana (medical or otherwise) and alcohol, are strictly prohibited on university property where residence halls are located.
+Grand Canyon University is committed to providing a drug-free campus and workplace environment.
+As an institution of higher education, the university recognizes the need to otherwise) and alcohol, are strictly prohibited on university property where residence halls are located.
 This also includes parking lots, cafeterias, and other non-work-related areas.
 Except as specifically authorized by senior management, employees may not unlawfully possess, consume or be underthe influence of alcohol while working, participating in Grand Canyon University events, or present on university Premises.
 (Alcohol may be available for purchase at Grand Canyon University Golf Course and Grand Canyon University's Canyon 49 Restaurant.)